Black Veil Brides: Self-titled fourth album and Vale (2013–2019)

 In an interview with Artisan News, the band's singer Andy Biersack said that the band decided to start working on their fourth album, and that the band's intention was to "do something we've never really done before".
 He explained that after making the conceptual Wretched and Divine, album they became "the band that I think we should be.
 I think we're at the right place."
 Andy also said in an interview with Pit Cam TV that they would likely finish the album in the studio during around the summer of 2014.

 Black Veil Brides won a Golden God Award for their song "In the End", winning "song of the year" and mass radio hits.

 The band's self-titled fourth album was released on October 28, 2014.
 In July 2014, Black Veil Brides announced the availability of pre-orders for the album on PledgeMusic.
 The band were headliners in America with support acts consisting of Falling in Reverse, Set It Off, and Drama Club throughout October and November and dubbed the tour, "The Black Mass".

 The first song released off the record, "Heart of Fire" debuted on BBC Radio 1's Rock Show with Daniel P Carter on September 7, 2014, and later in the week another new song was released onto YouTube titled, "Faithless."
 On October 6, 2014, they released the music video of their song "Heart of Fire".
 Soon after this, on October 31, 2014, the music video for the song "Goodbye Agony" was released onto YouTube.
-October 18, 2014 onwards till October 27, 2014, short clips of their songs off the new album were released daily on YouTube on the channel "BlackVeilBridestv".
+October 18, 2014, onwards till October 27, 2014, short clips of their songs off the new album were released daily on YouTube on the channel "BlackVeilBridestv".

 On July 10, 2015, Black Veil Brides released their first live DVD/Blu-ray entitled Alive and Burning which was shot at The Wiltern in Los Angeles, and charted #1 on the US and UK Billboard charts.

 In November 2015, Andy Biersack spoke with Alternative Press noting that the band were in the early stages of writing, but also noted that "once we wrap recording on the Andy Black record, then we start to shift focus to [Black Veil Brides]".

 On December 21, 2016, Black Veil Brides released the first single from their new album titled "The Outsider".
 The new album titled Vale was released on January 12, 2018.

-On November 15, 2019, Black Veil Brides announced that they have "mutually agreed to part ways" with bass player Ashley Purdy.
+On November 15, 2019, Black Veil Brides announced that they had "mutually agreed to part ways" with bass player Ashley Purdy.
 Andy's guitarist Lonny Eagleton was introduced as a new bassist.